 How To Make a Mind Map

 Take a blank piece of paper.
 Use it in the landscape position so that you can create your mind map more easily.
 This helps not to get too close to the border.
-Start making your mind map in the centre of the paper by adding branches.
+Start making your mind map in the center of the paper by adding branches.
 All ideas should be spread out from the center.
 Use words or images to create the central topic, which will represent the main focus of the information you choose to lay down.

 Whether you write short or long stories, the writing process may be just as difficult when you don't follow any informational structure or guidelines to simplify your workflow.
 Having the right information structure can help you to focus more and to avoid being distracted from your writing process.
 Write the main word in CAPITALS or use a meaningful image.
-Connect thoughts, images or ideas directly to the central subject.
-After you have defined your central idea, start building second level thoughts which you can connect by inserting relationships.
+Connect thoughts, images, or ideas directly to the central subject.
+After you have defined your central idea, start building second-level thoughts which you can connect by inserting relationships.
 It will be best if you write the words in lower case.

-A wonderful and easy way in which you can embellish your map, is to use images in addition to words.
+A wonderful and easy way in which you can embellish your map is to use images in addition to words.
 Is your map attractive enough in its content and images?
 If you want to show your map to the world or simply share it with other friends, you should keep in mind that your mind map has to be: